GaryCooper-pm/PP5-eCommerce-project/README.md

 ![Kanban Board](static/assets/images/README-images/kanban_board.JPG)

-- As a Site User I can Register on the website with my details, username, email and password.
-- As a Site User I can recieve a confirmation email after registering my account.
 - As a Site User I can view all available services on the site.
 - As a Site User I can view the basic service details.
+- As a Site User I can register on the website with my details, username, email and password.
+- As a Site User I can recieve a confirmation email after registering my account.
 - As a logged in Site User I have a personal profile.
 - As a logged in Site User I can easily edit my peronal profile details.
 - As a logged in Site User I can easily delete my peronal profile.